-With my involvement with the Lake Keowee project, I have had a blast selecting different materials and finishes and preparing for the exterior, which is turning out great by the way.
-I am a little anxious though because I cannot wait until Phase 1 is complete to see the stunning outcome.
-Moreover, I am eagerly waiting to dive in and splash my signature touch on the abundance of space throughout the home as well.
-I look back at when I first met this fantastic client, and how we discussed many different styles as far as the exterior as well as the interior of the home.
+The project is a custom-built home, which is located at the beautiful Reserve at Lake Keowee in South Carolina.
+The houses throughout this community are enormous, detailed, amazingly designed, extremely beautiful and transcending.
+With my involvement with the project, I have had a blast selecting different materials, finishes and preparing for the exterior, which is turning out fantastic by the way.
+However, I am a little anxious though because I cannot wait until Phase 1 is complete to see the stunning outcome.
+Moreover, I am eagerly waiting to dive in and splash my signature touch on the interior.
+I look back on when I first met the client, and how we discussed many different styles as far as the exterior and interior of the house.

-However, through all the changes that have taken place so far, I am flattered that I have implemented what the client had a little doubt as far as envisioning but were able to express in her own words.
-I took hold of her words, and in doing this, her vision is starting to evolve.
-And I must say, it is hilariously crazy because I am still patting myself on the back because being a good listener is an essential asset for a designer because it helps to make a client(s) vision for their home to become a reality.
-Even though there is still a lot to accomplish, as this is a massive design project, the client and I are delighted with the outcome so far.
+With that said, through all the challenges and changes that have taken place so far, I am flattered to have implemented what the client doubted in the beginning.
+She had the vision but was not able to express in words.
+I listened, took hold of her words, and in doing this, her idea is starting to evolve.
+It is hilariously crazy because I still pat myself on the back because being an excellent listener is an essential asset for a designer because it helps to make a client’s vision for their home a reality.
+Even though there is still a lot to accomplish, as this is a massive project, the client and I are delighted with the outcome so far.

-I must say that there is nothing more important than giving a client exactly what they envision for their home.
-It is my job as an interior designer to make it become more than a reality.
-Even though there is still work to be completed on the exterior before designing the interior, I have enjoyed seeing the growth of the project through the ups and downs that can come with any design project, as well as with the different transformations that can take place to get to another phase.
+There is nothing more important than giving a client exactly what they envision.
+It does not matter if it is a room revamp, custom-built home, or designing every room in a house; it is my job as a designer to make it become a reality.
+So far, I have enjoyed seeing the growth of the project through the ups and downs that can come with any design project, as well as with the different transformations that can take place to get to another phase.
 There has been a lot going on during the first design phase, but the positives have outweighed the negatives.
-With that said, I always say, sometimes you have to break some design rules to give the client exactly what they want.
+So, as I always say, sometimes you must break some design rules to give the client exactly what they want.